This post is sponsored by the Tempe Tourism Office. All opinions are my own.

 6. Do More Than Just Baseball!

-Unless your kids are super-obsessed with baseball and are going to sit through multiple games with rapt attention, I highly recommend doing more than just baseball while you are in town for spring training.
+Unless your kids are super-obsessed with baseball and are going to sit through multiple games with rapt attention, I highly recommend doing more than just baseball while you are in town for spring training (see more things to do in Phoenix).
 We were luckily able to spend three days before the games got started in the Tempe area and found more to do than we could possibly cram into 72 hours.

-I’ll have a complete guide to the family fun we had in and around Tempe coming soon, but here are a few nearby activities that families will enjoy for excursions in between games:
+Check out my complete guide to Tempe with kids for more travel ideas and tips, but if you just need to hit a highlight or two, here are a few nearby activities that families will enjoy for excursions in between games: